PerlinWarp/YearOfAI/README.md

 #### Day 57 - 26th of February
 Learned about k fold validation and Reinforcement learning.

-#### Day 58 - 29th of February
+#### Day 58 - 27th of February
 Calculated decision trees manually calculating entropy and gain.

+#### Day 59 - 28th of Febuary
+Looked into the mathematics behind Reinforcement learning.